yapro/monolog2db/README.md

 # monolog2db
 The handler writes a log record to a database

-Why this is bad: your app will not to log if your database is down OR your app has an incorrect password to your database
+If your database is down OR your app has an incorrect password to your database:
+- LogRecordHandler will not to write to database
+- LogRecordHandler will to log write to LOG_FILE_FOR_UNEXPECTED_ERRORS=/your/file.log

 Installation
 --